eCosPro Software Licenses Compliance Guide

 eCosPro License

-The eCosPro License applies to elements of eCosCentric's intellectual property within a distribution.
-Depending on the particular release this may cover various files within the HAL, device drivers, and other components.
-All these files are clearly marked with a reference to the eCosPro license in their headers.
-A key requirement of the license is that although binary and object code versions of eCosPro licensed source files may be freely copied, the source files themselves must not be redistributed.
+The eCosPro License removes all of the requirements of the eCosPro Non-Commercial Public License, permitting distribution of binary and object code deriatives without restriction and allowing commercial use of the software.
+A commercial eCosPro Distribution also includes files within the HAL, device drivers, and other components which are clearly marked with a reference to the eCosPro License in their headers.
+While binary and object code derivatives of these files may be freely copied, these source files themselves must not be redistributed.

 eCos Public License